 Treating Airway Disorders Is Cutting-Edge Orthodontics

-Dr. Kort Igel‘s approach to orthodontic treatment does not just factor in straightening teeth.
-He incorporates the latest research about the harmful effects of sleep disorders and airway blockages.
-Our orthodontist also analyzes facial structure, nasal passages, sinuses and jaw development as part of his diagnostic evaluation.
-He recognizes that the most effective orthodontic treatment works in conjunction with treatment for conditions like sleep apnea, snoring and other airway disorders.
+Dr. Igel and Dr. Chartrand have an approach to orthodontic treatment that does not just factor in straightening teeth.
+They incorporate the latest research about the harmful effects of sleep disorders and airway blockages.
+Our orthodontists also analyze facial structure, nasal passages, sinuses and jaw development as part of our diagnostic evaluation.
+Dr. Igel and Dr. Chartrand recognize that the most effective orthodontic treatment works in conjunction with treatment for conditions like sleep apnea, snoring and other airway disorders.

 Our State-of-the-Art Technology Examines Your Breathing as Part of Our Orthodontic Assessment